 3. Fibertek, Inc.

 Fibertek’s technological aims shoot for the stars – on some level, literally.
-Rather than the small-scale communication efforts of Astrobotic, this Virginia-based company has developed an advanced optical communications system using lasers to transmit large packets of information from lunar landers to lunar satellites and back to Earth.
+Rather than the small-scale communication efforts of Astrobotic, this Virginia-based company developed an advanced optical communications system using lasers to transmit large packets of information from lunar landers to lunar satellites and back to Earth.

 4. Deployable Space Systems Inc., A Redwire Company

 As part of its Artemis program, NASA is developing the Lunar Gateway.
 This “apartment-sized” lunar space station will serve as a crewed habitat, laboratory, and staging area for missions to the surface.
-In order to keep size and weight down, Deployable Space Systems (DSS) has developed its Roll Out Solar Array (ROSA) technology.
-While other solar arrays fold out in an accordion fashion, the ROSA ensures that the Gateway will achieve the compact size its designers are aiming for.
+In order to keep size and weight down, Deployable Space Systems (DSS) developed its Roll Out Solar Array (ROSA) technology.
+While other solar arrays fold out in an accordion fashion, the ROSA ensures that the Gateway will achieve the compact size its designers aim for.

 5. Busek Company, Inc.

-Hall-effect thrusters are like something out of Star Wars – these electric propulsion units are small, lightweight, and precise in the way space missions demand.
+Hall-effect thrusters are like something out of Star Wars.
+These electric propulsion units are small, lightweight, and precise in the way space missions demand.
 In keeping with the design philosophy of the ROSA technology, Busek’s thrusters will be powered by solar energy and will be easier to maintain than traditional chemical-based propellants.

 6. TMC Technologies